Sichroteph/speedometer-master/README.md

 1) Android automatically connects to the first bluetooth device registered.
 So in order to test the code I suggest you to remove the others.
 2) While the connection is solid (I left them paired for weeks), when it drops the Android code doesn't try to connect again.
 If Android tries to send a command at this time then the program will crash.

 Please note that the Android app is designed to stay always on.
 It displays a black screen when it is in alarm mode.
+You can password pin the app in order to lock the user in it.